gatsbyjs/gatsby/docs/docs/reference/rendering-options/server-side-rendering.md

 ---
-title: Server-side Rendering API
+title: Server-Side Rendering API
 ---

-> **Note:** this feature requires running NodeJS server.
+> **Note:** This feature requires running NodeJS server.
 > It is currently fully supported with [`gatsby serve`](/docs/reference/gatsby-cli/#serve) and in [Gatsby Cloud](/products/cloud/).

-Server-side Rendering (SSR) allows you to render a page at run-time with data that is fetched when a user visits the page.
+Server-Side Rendering (SSR) allows you to render a page at run-time with data that is fetched when a user visits the page.
 The server generates the full HTML during HTTP request and sends it to the user.
-The API is focused on data fetching outside of the Gatsby data-layer.
+The API is focused on data fetching outside of the Gatsby data layer.

 ## Creating server-rendered pages